cztomczak/cefpython/api/ApplicationSettings.md

 ### auto_zooming

 (string)
 Windows only.
 Perform automatic zooming of browser contents.
 Example values for auto_zooming (numeric value means a zoom level):

-  * "system_dpi" - use system DPI settings, see the [DpiAware](DpiAware.md) wiki page for more details.
+  * "" - default is empty string
   * "0.0" (96 DPI)
   * "1.0" (120 DPI)
   * "2.0" (144 DPI)
   * "-1.0" (72 DPI)
-  * "" - if cefpython detects that application is DPI aware it will automatically set `auto_zooming` to "system_dpi".
-If you do not wish such behavior set `auto_zooming` to an empty string.
-See the [DpiAware](DpiAware.md) wiki page for more details on that.
+  * "system_dpi" - Deprecated.
+Use system DPI settings.
+This value is deprecated, as it is no more required to set auto_zooming to this value after High DPI support was enabled.

 Example values that can be set in Win7 DPI settings (Control Panel Appearance and Personalization Display):